 · Taking your matter to court

 Having a neutral third party guide on the way forward is the best option.
-But where the problem is significant, such as requiring legal guidance, one would choose to have a family lawyer in Toronto guide them on how to deal with the matter legally.
+But where the problem is significant, such as requiring legal guidance, one would choose to have a top-rated Toronto divorce lawyer guide them on how to deal with the matter legally.

 Making A New Separation Agreement

 As long as both parties are in agreement, it becomes easy to alter the separation agreement.
 But if there is a tug of war, the solution is to go to court.
 And since the court is powerless when it comes to varying your agreement, the only way to tackle the case is to cancel a part of your agreement that is bringing disagreements and make an order to replace whatever had been cancelled.
 One reason is that a separation agreement is a product of two parties who knows their family issues.
 As such, the court is somehow unwilling to alter the agreement without any good reason behind.
 The same way, the court becomes reluctant to change a divorce agreement which was a product of a separation agreement.
 Where the whole of the agreement seems to be unfair, the court can be forced to do way with the entire agreement.

 Both parties can choose to have their original agreement changed.
 In such a case, they can make a second agreement which termed as addendum agreement.
 To make the change, the court will be much more interested in the material change of circumstances.
 For instance, you have to show that:

 · Your child living arrangements need to be changed, such as moving to a better school.